microsoft/vscode-docs/docs/java/java-debugging.md

 ### Conditional breakpoint

-With the help of espression evaluation, the debugger also support conditional breakpoint.
+With the help of expression evaluation, the debugger also supports conditional breakpoint.
 You can set your breakpoint to break when expression evaluates to true.

 ![Conditional Breakpoint](images/java-debugging/conditional-bp.gif)